 Two additional and highly complex proposed price formation rules were issued in 2017.
 The first one is on the setting of prices by fast-start resources.
 The second one is on “uplift” payments to generators whose costs are not recovered through LMPs that proposes to continue to allow the allocation of such costs to load in some RTOs, even when load was not the cause of such uplift.
 FERC in late 2017 terminated the proposed fast-start resource pricing rule in response to requests to allow for individual RTO flexibility, and instead opened three investigations into whether PJM, NYISO, and SPP should amend their tariffs to allow fast-start resources to set the price with greater frequency and expand the range of costs included in their offers.
-Meanwhile, PJM issued a white paper proposing a dramatic change in price setting that could significantly increase electric prices by allowing all block-loaded resources (generators that can only be dispatched in specific amounts), not just fast-start resources, to set the price.
 In 2018, FERC issued a final rule on uplift that did not address the allocations and instead only required additional data on uplift to be provided by the RTOs, which APPA supports.
 Meanwhile, PJM has been developing price formation rule changes that have been opposed by many stakeholders and the market monitor because these rule changes would likely increase energy prices without sufficient justification.

 American Public Power Association Position

-The Association has long had concerns about RTO markets, particularly related to cost to electricity customers and market manipulation.
-In recent years, APPA has focused intensely on the problematic mandatory capacity markets operated by the Eastern RTOs.
-As discussed above, many questions have been raised about whether these markets can provide reasonably priced and reliable long-term service to electricity customers.
-In response, the Association has developed detailed proposals for both long- and short-term solutions to the problems in these markets.
-For the long-term, APPA proposes to retain RTO functions that are working well—principally those associated with planning for and operating the regional transmission grid—and to replace or minimize those functions that are not benefiting consumers, mainly the design and operation of the capacity markets.
-The Association has also developed a policy proposal to more immediately address issues with capacity markets.
+APPA has long had concerns about RTO markets, particularly related to cost to electricity customers and market manipulation.
+In recent years, the Association has focused intensely on the problematic mandatory capacity markets operated by the Eastern RTOs.
+As discussed above, many questions have been raised about whether these markets can provide reasonably priced and reliable long-term service to electricity customers, and whether the rules will interfere with public power’s ability to procure resources needed to serve its customers.
+In response, APPA developed a proposal to replace these mandatory capacity markets with voluntary capacity markets that will create more opportunities for states and public power utilities to procure needed resources at a more reasonable cost.